Soezb54ds/Soezb54ds/README.md

 - 👋 Hi, I’m @Soezb54ds
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning JavaScript and my own language
+- 🌱 I'm making my own language that should work very similar to c
 - 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me: via git
+- 📫 How to reach me: via github
 - 😄 Pronouns: he
 - ⚡ Fun fact: I love to code in lua